amazd/solidity-calcutta-sports-betting/README.md

 ## Content

-Here are some images that illustrate how the Calcutta works.

 API.env file example

 !![API Example](Images/APIExample.PNG)

+Here are some images that illustrate how the Calcutta works

 Sidebar with buttons for bid, reclaiming losing bids, giving pot to winner